SAP-archive/teched2020-DEV166/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called DEV166 - Extend SAP S/4HANA with SAP Cloud Platform Extension Suite.
+This repository contains the material for the SAP TechEd 2020 session DEV166 - Extend SAP S/4HANA with SAP Cloud Platform Extension Suite.

 ## Overview